sourcefrog/conserve/doc/format.md

 some boundary it thinks will be stable as the file changes, for example using an rsync-like rolling checksum.

-All the data block for a band are stored within a `d/` subdirectory of the band, and then within a directory for the first three characters of their name.
+The name of the data block file is the BLAKE2 hash of the uncompressed contents.

+The blocks are spread across a single layer of subdirectories, where each subdirectory is the first three hex characters of the name of the contained block files.

 Data block are compressed in the Snappy format
 <https://github.com/google/snappy>.

-The name of the data block file is the BLAKE2 hash of the uncompressed contents.
+## Blockdir

+Starting from format 0.5, there is a single blockdir per archive, containing all content blocks from all bands.
+This is the `d/` directory directly with in the archive directory.

+Any band in the archive can refer to blocks from this single blockdir.

+Blocks can be garbage collected (only) by reading the list of all present blocks, and then subtracting the ones referenced by any band's index.
+Anything left unreferenced can be deleted.
+It's important the operation be done in this order, so that it's safe in the case a band is being written concurrently with the gc operation, or if the filesystem is not quite coherent.

 ## Index hunks